 To help you plan and budget your new office space, create a floor plan.
 A floor plan will help to gauge the scope of your office project.
 And it will help designers, contractors, suppliers, and movers to see more accurately what your needs are.
 This will save you time and money when getting estimates.

 Finally, have fun!
 An office planning project is fun.
 It can revitalize a company’s moral and improve your work environment.
 Involve your employees in the process.
 Search for office ideas online for inspiration.
 Create several different floor plan options and let your employees vote for the one they like best.
 And when your office design is complete, celebrate your success.

 With RoomSketcher Home Designer, it’s easy to create floor plans for your office planning project.

 Learn more about using RoomSketcher Home Designer to create office floor plans >

 You can access many of our features, including RoomSketcher Home Designer, without spending a cent.
 Upgrade for more powerful features – it’s that easy!

-” RoomSketcher is so simple to use and is a great way to experiment with changes to your house, love it! ”
+” RoomSketcher is easy to use.
+It’s a great way to visualize/illustrate your designs. ”